 Totten Mine is located in Worthington, Ontario, 15 km west of Sudbury.
 Concurrent with the initial engineering work, a partnership was developed with the Sagamok Anishnawbek.
 This partnership includes both training and knowledge sharing with the community and has resulted in opportunities and careers in mining for the Sagamok people.

-Current scope includes the initial access development and the waste handling system replacement and rehabilitation.
-In addition to this work, all mobile equipment for the two year lateral development phase will be lowered into the mine and Cementation will be responsible for these shaft activities including the early waste removal.
+The scope included the initial access development and the waste handling system replacement and rehabilitation.
+In addition to this work, all mobile equipment for the two year lateral development phase was lowered into the mine and Cementation was responsible for these shaft activities including the early waste removal.

 Back to Projects